Awpteamoose/amethyst-inspector/README.md

 Drop me a line on discord or create an issue if you can help or have advice:

 * Make a modal or smth specifying properties when adding components
-* Save/load entities
+* documentation
-	* somehow must be able to specify resource handles and whatnot
-* idk maybe feature-gate some of the functionality if it's too involved for some usecases
+* tests or smth idk if applicable

 ![screenshot](https://raw.githubusercontent.com/awpteamoose/amethyst-inspector/master/screenshot.png)